slonka/slonka.github.io/_posts/2018-10-19-node-diy-distributed-tracing.markdown

 This is a first post of the series called **Node DIY** - a guide that will explain how seemingly complex tools/frameworks/ideas work under the hood and what is at the core of them.
-I will try to introduce the topic and implement a bare-bones, no dependecies solution.
+I will try to introduce the topic and implement a bare-bones, no dependencies solution.
 It will be far from production ready, but that's the point.

 Today's topic is distributed tracing.